 Letting the batter rest

 Resting batter is helpful for gluten-free baking, or in this case a gluten-free waffle recipe, because it allows time to soften and saturate the starches.
-If you cook oat flour waffles straight away you will find them to be dense and gritty.
+Similar to oat flour pancakes, if you cook the waffles straight away you will find them to be dense and gritty.

 Ten to fifteen minutes, about the time to heat the waffle maker, is all that is required.
 If the batter rests too long, the oats will continue to absorb the moisture making the batter too thick and hard to work with.